Krushis/Api_Library/README.md

 # Api_Library
-Library API built with ASP.NET
+Library API built with C# ASP.NET, using JS, CSS and HTML for the Frontend.